sigmaray/pyqtstopwatch/README.md

 # Cross platform stopwatch and timer in Python/QT

-Time intervals are being saved into file on disk, they survive application restart.
+Time intervals are saved into file on disk, they survive application restart.

 Application adds icon into tray.
 Click on it with middle mouse button to pause stopwatch or timer.